gliptak/fluxnova-bpm-platform/webapps/frontend/flowave-commons-ui/README.md

 ### Widgets

-Widgets are reusable components which should be easy to integrate in the [Camunda webapp][webapp] and your own projects.
+Widgets are reusable components which should be easy to integrate in the [Flowave webapp][webapp] and your own projects.

 #### Usage